soffes/apple_push_notification/Readme.markdown

 ## Parameters

-The following notification parameters can be defined in the options hash:
+The following notification parameters can be defined in the options hash.
+All parameters are optional.

 * `alert` - text displayed to the use
 * `sound` - this can be the filename (i.e. `explosion.aiff`) or `true` which will play the default notification sound
 * `badge` - this must be an integer
+* `custom` - this is a hash that you can add any values to that will be passed to your application

 ### Notes

 * The spaces in `device_token` are optional and will be ignored.

+Thank you [Squeegy](http://github.com/Squeegy) and [cfc](http://github.com/cfc) for your contributions and Fabien Penso for you original base.

 Copyright (c) 2009 [Sam Soffes](http://samsoff.es).
 Released under the MIT license.
-Forked from Fabien Penso.